FaithKwamboka/Portfolio-Landing-Page/README.md

 ## Setup/Installation Requirements
 * This project can be viewed on any web browser
 * It can be accessed either using a smart phone or PC
-* To access this project:
+* To access this project:https://FaithKwamboka.github.io/Portfolio-Landing-Page
 ## Known Bugs
 This project doesn't possess any known bugs currently
+## Technologies Used
+This Project used the following technologies:
+HTML
+CSS
 ## Support and contact details
 Incase of any issues, questions, ideas or concerns.
 Reach out to me via okongofaith3@gmail.com.
 ### License